 Your playlist is the heart and soul of your station.
 Unless your station is a news station or has a no music format, your playlist is your station’s heart and soul.
-This should flow like a surfer over a wave, have you seen a surfer?
-They don’t just go straight to the shore; they go up and down and sometimes with one or two tricks.
+This should flow like a surfer over a wave.
+Have you seen a surfer?
+They don’t just go straight to the shore; they go up and down sometimes with one or two tricks.
 The same should happen with your playlist.
-If you play your 10 best songs one after the other the same hour you will run out of gas for your next hour.
-What are you going to play the next hour?
+If you play your 10 best songs one after the other at the same hour, you will run out of gas for your next hour.
+What are you going to play in the next hour?
 Your listener will leave because they already heard the best you got.

-My recommendation is to split your music in groups for example:
+My recommendation is to split your music into groups, for example:

 - Top 10